logichub/brande-help-center/section-7-agency/custom-checklists-workflows.md

 A: Refresh your browser.
 Sometimes the template list doesn't load immediately.
 Ensure you're looking in the right project type (some templates may only apply to specific content types).

 **Q: Can I assign multiple checklists to one project?**
-A: [NEEDS REVIEW: whether projects support multiple checklist assignments]
+A: Yes.
+Each **Apply Template** action appends a new set of tasks to the project, so you can layer several templates on the same project.

 **Q: What happens if I delete a template that's already assigned to a project?**
-A: The project retains the checklist, but you can't assign that template to new projects.
-[NEEDS REVIEW: confirm behavior]
+A: The project keeps the tasks that were created when you applied the template, because applied tasks are independent of the template.
+The template just won't appear in **Select a Template** for future applies.

 **Q: Can I share checklists with other agencies or team members?**
-A: [NEEDS REVIEW: whether checklists can be exported, shared, or duplicated across workspaces]
+A: Checklist templates are scoped to a single brand and can't be exported or duplicated across brands today.
+To share a template across brands, recreate it manually under each brand.

 ## Related Topics